In most cases, yes.

 The Centers for Disease Control and Prevention (CDC) recommends a yearly flu (influenza) vaccine for all children 6 months and older — ideally given as soon as the vaccine is available each year.

-- Flu shot.
 Flu shots can be given to children 6 months and older.
 Side effects might include soreness, redness or swelling where the shot was given, low-grade fever, or muscle aches.

-It's also important to consider how many doses of flu vaccine your child needs:
+To determine how many doses of flu vaccine your child needs:

 - Your child isn't feeling well.
 The doctor might ask you to bring your child back when he or she is feeling better.

 - Your child is allergic to eggs.
 Most types of flu vaccines contain a small amount of egg protein.
 If your child has an egg allergy, he or she can receive the flu shot without any additional precautions.
 If your child has a severe egg allergy, he or she should be vaccinated in a medical setting and be supervised by a doctor who is able to recognize and manage severe allergic conditions.

 - Your child had a severe reaction to a previous flu vaccine.
 The flu vaccine isn't recommended for anyone who had a severe reaction to a previous flu vaccine.
 Check with your child's doctor first, though.
 Some reactions might not be related to the vaccine.

 Yearly flu vaccines are also recommended for adults — especially those who have close contact with young children.

 - Centers for Disease Control and Prevention, et al. Prevention and control of influenza with vaccines: Recommendations of the advisory committee on immunization practices, United States, 2016-17 influenza season.
 MMWR.
 2016;65:1. https://www.cdc.gov/mmwr/volumes/65/rr/rr6505a1.htm?s_cid=rr6505a1_w.
 Accessed Aug.
 26, 2016.